This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 As I’ve said above, tightening loose hinges on your MacBook Pro is very possible to do yourself.

-1. Remove the Screws on Bottom of MacBook Pro
+Step 1: Remove the Screws on the Bottom of Your MacBook Pro

 Turn your MacBook upside down to get a good look at the screws on the bottom.
 There will be 10 P5 pentalobe style screws that you need to remove.
-Remove these screws and you’ll be able to lift the lower case off of the computer.
+Remove these screws (with the right tools) and you’ll be able to lift the lower case off of the computer.
 Here are the screw locations:

-The final step is to put your computer back together.
-Pop the clutch cover back on, screw back the lower case screws with the 10 screws you removed and then your hinge should now be tight and your display will open and close nicely.
+The final step is to put your MacBook back together.
+Pop the clutch cover back on, screw back the lower case screws with the 10 screws you removed, and then your hinge should now be tight and your display will open and close nicely.